-What Roberts designed is not only a spatial type: it is a set of human types.
+Of course it would be impossible to claim that Roberts single-handedly ‘invented’ this spatial organization.
+After all, the success of the model is due to the simplicity with which it crystallizes the biological unit of reproduction: a man, a woman, their offspring.
+Throughout continental Europe, most urban dwellers lived in flats, which, with a growing concern for privacy, were organized roughly following this logic, as it is clear from handbooks from the mid-1700s.
+However, what Roberts did was to offer a repeatable, optimized layout.
+What he designed is, therefore, not only a spatial type: it is a set of human types.
 Paraphrasing Tolstoy, Roberts’ proposal suggested that all happy families should be alike.

 The Roberts model has become so diffused in the 150 years after its inception that today we barely question the fact that a flat should be partitioned in living room, kitchen, bathroom, master bedroom and children’s bedrooms.
 The very nature of these spaces remains unchallenged since Roberts’ time.
 The Model Houses for Families have become the most invisible and yet pervasive type: a spatial organization that is in fact a social diagram.
-Imagined in a specific historical and geographic context, Robert’s diagram has gone on to become a totalizing apparatus that can now be found all over the world, enforcing a form of life that very often is at odds with the actual needs of the inhabitants.

-It is the ubiquitous repetition of this diagram that motivates my interest to rethink the relationship between architectural type and the production of subjectivity.
+Imagined in a specific historical and geographic context, Robert’s diagram has gone on to become a totalizing apparatus that can now be found all over the world, enforcing a form of life that very often is at odds with the actual needs of the inhabitants.The ubiquitous repetition of this diagram should raise some questions; in fact, we could say that the nuclear family apartment is at the basis of contemporary city-making not only in terms of sheer quantity, but also, and most importantly, as it produces the subjectivity of the contemporary city-dweller.